 TNA’s Board is an Industry Board, primarily made up of representatives of arts organisations and independent artists.
-There are currently ten members, drawn from across the country, who are governed by TNA’s Rules of Association.
+There are currently eleven members, drawn from across the country, who are governed by TNA’s Rules of Association.

 ANNETTE VIEUSSEUX (CO-CHAIR)

 Annette is a Melbourne-based arts manager and producer committed to supporting innovative and challenging artistic practices.
 From 2013 – 2018 she was Executive Producer of contemporary dance company Lucy Guerin Inc. Throughout her career, Annette has undertaken communications or producing roles for companies including Malthouse Theatre, Sydney Mardi Gras, Arena Theatre Company, Next Wave Festival, Emerging Writers’ Festival and National Theatre London.
 In 2019, Annette will be part of the Australia Council Arts Leaders Program.